Xenearkr/DARE/README.md

 ## 📢 News
+- [2026-03-12]: Support sp for SDAR family, LLaDA2.0 and 2.1.
 - [2026-03-10]: Support evaluation of SDAR-30B-A3B-Chat with SGLang and lmdeploy.
 - [2026-03-09]: Support evaluation of LLaDA2.1-mini with SGLang.
 - [2026-03-03]: Support mdpo for LLaDA and Dream.
 - [2026-03-02]: Support SGLang for SDAR rl rollout.
-- [2026-02-28]: Several errors/bugs/updates for LLaDA and Dream sequence parallel have been fixed/adapted.
+- [2026-02-28]: Fix bugs and update features for LLaDA and Dream sequence parallel.
 - [2026-02-27]: Support evaluation of SDAR with SGLang.
 - [2026-02-26]: Update LLaDA cj-grpo and add Dream cj-grpo.
-- [2025-12-28]: Several errors/bugs/updates in dp_actor_algorithm have been fixed/adapted.
+- [2025-12-28]: Fix bugs and update features in dp_actor_algorithm.
 - [2025-12-24]: Support online rl (online weight update of rollout) for SDAR.
 - [2025-12-23]: Support vrpo (preference optimization) for Dream.
 - [2025-12-16]: Support vrpo (preference optimization) for LLaDA.